open-telemetry/opentelemetry-specification/specification/api-tracing.md

 for performance reasons.
 Thus the name update may interfere with this logic.

 The method name is called `UpdateName` to differentiate this method from the regular property setter.
-Emphasizing the fact that this operation signifies a major change for a `Span` and may lead to re-calculation of a sampling or filtering decisions made previously depending on the implementation.
+It emphasizes that this operation signifies a major change for a `Span` and may lead to re-calculation of a sampling or filtering decisions made previously depending on the implementation.